anthony-c-martin/azure-resource-manager-rpc/v1.0/subscription-lifecycle-api-reference.md

 Creates or updates a subscription for this particular resource provider.
 It includes changes in the state of the subscription which may trigger other actions (setup or teardown).

+**Note**: Some of the fields in this request may contain PII (i.e. `subscriptionAccountOwner`).
+The request body should not be logged.

 This API uses the &quot;system&quot; version of 2.0 because it can be triggered by commerce and not necessarily by a user request.

 ### Request